Hammer Toe vs Bunion: What Is It and How To Treat

 Tips for preventing hammer toes:

-• Do your best to make sure the fit of the toe box matches the shape of your foot.
+• Do your best to ensure the fit of the toe box matches your foot shape, because your foot shape matters.
 Avoid narrow, pointy and tight shoes if you have hammer toes or a wide and square shaped foot.

 • Alternate and switch between heels and flats throughout the day as necessary.
 Heels are not walking shoes and should not be used for long periods of standing or walking.